jocic/CPP.DynamicProgramming/readme.md

 *   [Grid Traveler](problems/grid-traveler/main.cpp) - Say that you are a traveler on a 2D grid.
 You begin in the top-left corner and your goal is to travel to the bottom-right corner.
 You may only move down or right.
 In how many ways can you travel to the goal on a grid with dimensions m * n?

+*   [Can Sum](problems/can-sum/main.cpp) - Write a function `canSum(targetSum, numbers)` that takes in a `targetSum` and an array of numbers as arguments.
+The function should return a boolean indicating whether or not it is possible to generate the `targetSum` using numbers from the array.
+You may use an element of the array as many times as needed, and you may assume that all input numbers are non-negative.